plastilinn/docs/pages/sections/Skills.md

 - Talent Management: This involves the strategies used to retain, motivate, and manage individuals within the organization.
 Effective talent management can increase employee satisfaction, reduce turnover, and improve organizational performance.

-By understanding and optimizing these aspects of "Person/Skills", a business can maximize the value of its human resources.
+By understanding and optimizing these aspects of "Skills", a business can maximize the value of its human resources.
 For instance, a tech company might invest in training and development programs to enhance the skills of its employees, thereby increasing the overall capability of the organization.
-This would demonstrate the company's ability to leverage "Person/Skills" to drive its business model and create value.
+This would demonstrate the company's ability to leverage "Skills" to drive its business model and create value.

 ## 👉 Example (SpaceX)